tdammers/ghc-wiki/newcomers-tutorial.md

 - `hadrian/build.cabal.bat`
 - `hadrian/build.nix.bat`

+### A Note On Hadrian

+Hadrian is GHC's new build system, based on [Shake](https://shakebuild.com/).
+It replaces the previous build system, which was based on `make`, and is starting to show its age.
+Hadrian is fairly new, and while most of the quirks have been ironed out, you may occasionally run into issues, for which we apologize in advance.

 ## Running your freshly-built GHC

 If all went according to plan, you should now have a working compiler in